kkasaei/capitaly/README.md

 ### 4. Migrate your database

-Once your database is running, you’ll need to create and apply migrations to set up the necessary tables.
+Once your database is running, you'll need to create and apply migrations to set up the necessary tables.
 Run the database migration command:

 ```bash
 # Using npm